FAQ for Dynamics 365 Update Policies

 Microsoft publishes release notes, which contain a summary of all the new features and improvements as well as information on when they are planned to be available.
 Release notes will be published in advance of each major update to help you plan for the new capabilities.
 The release notes for the October 2018 update will be published on July 23, 2018.

 How can you validate changes in the updates early?

 We are providing the ability to test the latest capabilities early in the update cycle.
-See the sections later for Customer Engagement applications and Finance and Operations for more details.
-Our ISV partners can take advantage of this early access to innovate early to be better prepared for general availability.
+See Customer Engagement applications and Finance and Operations for more details.
+Our ISV partners can take advantage of this early access to innovate sooner and be better prepared for general availability.

 Starting with the April 2019 update, you can validate the impact of major updates in a sandbox environment in advance of the update release.
 This will help you assess productivity and efficiency gains of the new capabilities, as well as train your end users about new capabilities.
 We will publish the timeline of when to expect updates in sandbox environments in advance.